Hassan Mustafa Osama Nasr: Convictions of CIA agents and others

 On 4 November 2009, an Italian judge convicted in absentia 22 CIA agents, a U.S. Air Force (USAF) colonel and two Italian secret agents of the kidnap.
 Eight other American and Italian defendants were acquitted.

 Former Milan CIA station chief, Robert Seldon Lady, received an eight-year prison sentence.
 USAF Lieutenant Colonel Joseph L. Romano, at the time of the conviction commander of the 37th Training Group of the 37th Training Wing, and 21 of the American defendants received five-year prison sentences.
 Those convicted were also ordered to each pay 1 million Euros to Nasr and 500,000 Euros to Nasr's wife.

-In 2010, leaked diplomatic documents revealed the efforts the United States used in an attempt to stop Italy from indicting the CIA agents, and that Italian Prime Minister Silvio Berlusconi assured US Secretary of Defense Robert Gates that he was "working hard to resolve the situation" but that the Italy's judicial system was "dominated by leftists".
+In 2010, leaked diplomatic documents revealed the efforts the United States used in an attempt to stop Italy from indicting the CIA agents, and that Italian Prime Minister Silvio Berlusconi assured US Secretary of Defense Robert Gates that he was "working hard to resolve the situation" but that Italy's judicial system was "dominated by leftists".

 In July 2013, Robert Seldon Lady was initially detained in Panama at the request of Italian authorities, but then released and allowed to board a flight to the United States.

 In January 2016, former C.I.A. agent Sabrina De Sousa, one of the agents convicted in Italy, was ordered by Portugal to be extradited to Italy, although that order will be appealed.
 She was briefly detained at the Lisbon airport in October 2015, and her passport was confiscated pending a court review of the European arrest warrant issued for her arrest.
 She has disclaimed any involvement in the affair and has been working to clear her name, including writing a memoir about her activities.
 Her appeal was denied on April 11, 2016.
 After being detained in Portugal in February 2017 and about to be deported to Italy, she was pardoned by the Italian president and released on 28 February 2017.

 Release in February 2007

 On 11 February 2007, Nasr's lawyer Montasser el-Zayat confirmed that his client had been released and was now back with his family.
-After four years of detention, an Egyptian court ruled that his imprisonment was "unfounded."
+After four years of detention, an Egyptian court ruled that his imprisonment was "unfounded".

 Conviction in Italy

-In December 2013, Nasr was convicted in absentia of terrorism by an Italian court for offenses before his abduction.
+In December 2013, Nasr was convicted in absentia of terrorism by an Italian court for offences before his abduction.
 Egypt had not responded to Italian requests to extradite or even interview Nasr for the trial.
 Nasr remains living in Egypt and is unlikely to be sent to Italy to serve out his sentence.